-If you select "HL" for all the phases (A+B+C), the load current will increase to 2.5 A and the meter will start sending pulses.
-In the following display, the meter is reading a 873.75 W load (voltage x current x 3)
+If you select "HL" for all the phases (A+C), the load current will increase to 30 A and the meter will start sending pulses.
+In the following display, the meter is reading a 7,200 W load (voltage x current x 2)

-Note: If you want to test only Phase A, select "Phase A" in the "Select active phase" drop-down window.
-If you want to only test phase B, select "Phase B" and so on for phase C. In the current example, only phase B is selected.
+Note: If you want to only test Phase A, select "Phase A" in the "Select active phase" drop-down window.
+If you want to only test phase C, select "Phase C."

 Press "START TEST" to start the test.
-The meter will send pulses and MT-1/WT3's internal electronic standard will start measuring the energy sent to the meter.
+The meter will send pulses and MT-1/WT1's internal electronic standard will start measuring the energy sent to the meter.